 To do right, I suggest using apps so you can put the videos side-by-side…

-I use the Coaches Eye app and Hudl app on my iphone.
+I use the OnForm app on my iPhone.

 Listen I grew up in the 80s, a time when people didn’t have cell phones.
 (Ok, maybe early 90’s too…) I know throwing without this awesome technical advantage!!!